stateful/docs.runme.dev/docs/intro.md

 - ⏯ It enables static docs to become interactive for its readers and greatly improves their learning experience.
 - 🙆 Runme is a human-centric approach to providing and consuming code repository documentation.
 It's designed to progressively bridge the widening developer experience gaps in a cloud-native age.

-Gaps in developer experience such as:
+Bridging gaps in Developer Experience such as:

 - Low integration between building blocks employed to deliver apps and services
 - Error-prone copy&paste-management of dev environments